 The Power of Know

-Over the last few years one principle always resurfaced especially during the challenging times – a confident, unwavering view of who you are, your values and what happiness looks like – can help guide critical decisions about our precious time, relationships and goals.
+Over the last few years, one principle always resurfaced especially during the challenging times – a confident, unwavering view of who you are, your values and what happiness looks like – can help guide critical decisions about our precious time, relationships, and goals.
 It’s the power of what we “know” in our mind and heart that eases and optimizes the decision process to our next state.

 Throughout the years I occasionally would get the question of why I spend time and energy on this.
 There are two simple reasons.

 First, helping someone to shape their career strategy and see them take steps in a direction with purpose is an amazing gift.
-I am often reminded by this when viewing LinkedIn and Facebook posts of people I connected with over the years.
+I am often reminded of this when viewing LinkedIn and Facebook posts of people I connected with over the years.
 I challenge you to experience this gift – help someone unconditionally with the expectation of nothing in return.
 You will be rewarded ten-fold.
-Remember that most of us needed help breaking into the work force or transitioning into a new job.
+Remember that most of us needed help breaking into the workforce or transitioning into a new job.
 Pay it forward or give back.

 Second, it gives me an opportunity to reflect and practice these concepts to up my game.
 Basically, practicing what I preach.

 Time and how we experience a typical day is the most precious resource we have.
 It’s finite and we don’t know how much time we have left in the tank.

 How are you spending time?
 Is it aligned with your top 3 goals?
 Do you even have those written down?

 Look at the five people you spend the most time with.
 Do they have the aspirations and qualities you respect?